-Each AACSF award is limited to \$250,000.
+Each AACSF-D award is limited to \$250,000.
 Component parts of the award include:

 - A total of \$230,000 (including direct and indirect costs) will be awarded for costs related to the proposed research for up to three years (Award should be a minimum 2 years.
 For a 2 year award the total is limited to \$200,000 with direct and indirect costs).
 Requests in any given year may not exceed \$100,000 (direct and indirect costs).
-Indirect costs are capped at 10 percent of total direct costs and are inclusive of indirect costs for the implementing institution as well as any to subcontracts. - Support for travel to scientific and professional meetings and additional support for travel expenses necessary to carry out research planned this may include site visits.
-A total of \$12,500 over a three year period may be requested for travel purposes and is not to exceed \$7,000 in any given year.
+Indirect costs are capped at 10 percent of total direct costs and are inclusive of indirect costs for the implementing institution as well as any to subcontracts. - A total of \$12,500 over a three-year period may be requested for travel purposes and is not to exceed \$7,000 in any given year.
 If you request the full \$12,500 towards just two years of travel and are requesting a three year award you will not be able to request travel funds for one of those years.
-Total travel cost should not exceed \$12,500 for the duration of the award and must include attendance to the annual Alzheimer's Association International Conference (AAIC).